 CAD Designer

 A CAD Designer needs to have skills with AutoCAD for creating 2D and 3D modeling designs for working on different types of projects that provide similar functions as BIM.
-While CAD skills are not the same as BIM, knowledge with CAD can complement skills for working with building information modeling.
+While CAD skills are not the same as BIM, knowledge of CAD can complement skills for working with building information modeling.
 Becoming a CAD Designer requires technical training and expertise for designing and drafting on a variety of projects.
 People who have skills with AutoCAD can work in industries like manufacturing, engineering, product development, and construction.
-A CAD Designer can earn from $73,000 to $129,000 a year throughout the country according to Glassdoor.com.
+A CAD Designer can earn between $73,000 and $129,000 a year across the country, according to Glassdoor.com.

-Working as a BIM Coordinator may not be for everyone, but for some people, the career could be the right move for applying skills with 3D modeling along with the ability to communicate and work well with others.
-There may be construction companies that need people who have skills with BIM software who feel comfortable collaborating in an intense working environment with Architects, Engineers, and Project Managers to help with streamlining construction projects.
+Working as a BIM Coordinator may not be for everyone, but for some people, the career could be the right move to apply skills in 3D modeling along with the ability to communicate and work well with others.
+There may be construction companies that need people who have skills with BIM software and who feel comfortable collaborating in an intense working environment with Architects, Engineers, and Project Managers to help streamline construction projects.

 BIM Coordinators must be able to look at design concepts from several different angles, which means that anyone taking on this career must be self-motivated and disciplined.
-A BIM Coordinator’s main goal is for helping projects meet deadlines.
-Completing deadlines and fulfilling expectations is crucial if a BIM Coordinator hopes to establish a strong reputation for reliable work in order to keep advancing in the profession.
+A BIM Coordinator’s main goal is to help projects meet deadlines.
+Completing deadlines and meeting expectations is crucial if a BIM Coordinator hopes to establish a strong reputation for reliable work to keep advancing in the profession.

 Learn the Skills to Become a BIM Coordinator at Noble Desktop